What Can Make the Difference in the Life of a Prodigal?

 The Purpose Driven Life by Rick Warren

 **In what way have you seen the power of love — God’s or yours — make a difference in your child’s life or in your relationship with them??
-What are some ways you show love in a way your child could accept?
+What are some ways you’ve shown love to your child in a way they could accept?

 7 Comments